jydoskey/jydoskey/README.md

 ### <h1>Hi, I'm Olajide👋</h1>

-I am a problem solver, software engineer with focus on turning web ideas into visual reality as a frontend engineer.
+I am a Frontend Developer passionate about turning web ideas into visual reality, while turning ideas into reality.

-Looking to join a team of highly skilled and passion-driven engineers while contributing to a meaningful project.

 While not reading, I invest other quality leisure moments watching sports especially basketball.
 A lover of dogs (yet to own one)